Triggerfinger (The Walking Dead)

 "Triggerfinger" is the ninth episode of the second season of the post-apocalyptic horror television series The Walking Dead.
 It originally aired on AMC in the United States on February 19, 2012.
 The episode was written by David Leslie Johnson and was directed by Billy Gierhart.
 In the episode, Rick Grimes (Andrew Lincoln)'s actions initiate a standoff between his group, Dave (Michael Raymond-James) and Tony's (Aaron Munoz) men, and the walkers nearby.
-Meanwhile, Shane Walsh (Jon Bernthal) decides to save Lori Grimes (Sarah Wayne Callies), who has been injured in a car accident.
+Meanwhile, Shane Walsh (Jon Bernthal) decides to save Lori Grimes (Sarah Wayne Callies), who has been injured in a car crash.

 Plot

-Lori Grimes, having got into a car accident while trying to find Rick, fends off two walkers and makes her way towards town.
+Lori Grimes, having gotten into a car crash while trying to find Rick, fends off two walkers and makes her way toward town.
 Back on the Greene farm, the rest of the group discover Lori's absence.
 Carol Peletier attempts to ask Daryl Dixon go find Lori, but learns he was the one who let her go alone to find Rick, and no longer wishes to be anyone's "errand boy."
 Daryl berates Carol for not minding her own business.
 Carol leaves to find Shane Walsh and explains Lori's absence.
 Shane is able to find her, and lies to her that Rick has returned to the farm to get her to come back with him.
 When they return to the farm and Rick is not yet there, Shane admits to Lori he was more worried about her unborn child, inadvertently revealing her pregnancy to the rest of the group.
 Meanwhile, Andrea consoles Hershel's daughter Maggie and tells her to be strong for her sister, Beth, who is still in a comatose state.

 In town, Rick, Hershel Greene, and Glenn prepare to leave after shooting down Dave and Tony, when a three-man search party arrives outside the tavern looking for Dave and Tony.
 Rick tries to profess self-defense, but the search party refuses to accept this, leading to a standoff.
 Rick's group escapes out the back of the tavern, and Rick tells Hershel to cover Glenn while he makes a run for the car.
 A man named Sean (Keedar Whittle), who was part of the group, sneaks up behind Glenn and attempts to shoot him.
 Hershel shoots and wounds Sean, who starts crying out in pain.
 Rick asks Hershel what happened, he says he thinks Glenn was hit.
 Rick finds Glenn is just frozen behind a dumpster.
 Walkers begin to devour Sean and he is left for dead.
 Gunfire between the groups attracts a nearby horde of walkers.
-The attackers cease fire and attempt to escape, but one, Randall (Michael Zegen), ends up impaling his leg on a fence.
+The attackers cease fire and attempt to escape, but one, Randall (Michael Zegen), ends up impaling his left leg on a fence.
 Rick's group decides to save Randall by yanking him off the fence.